Fundamentals of Starting a Business in Singapore for Foreigners

 Singapore is widely known as the world’s fourth leading financial centre, so it’s no surprise that foreigners everyday are creating or incorporating their businesses in Singapore.
-Additionally, Singapore has the third highest per capital income in the world and it’s largely considered corruption free, as compared to other developed countries.
+Additionally, Singapore has the third highest per capita income in the world and it’s largely considered corruption free, as compared to other developed countries.

-Owning a company in Singapore is much easier when compared to many countries that are considered as business hubs, even for foreigners.
+Owning a company in Singapore is much easier compared to many countries that are considered as business hubs, even for foreigners.
 It takes only one day to complete the proper requirements and submit the application.
-Many companies in Singapore even offer online systems for incorporation where you can submit your application via the Internet in a fast and easy manner.
+Many companies in Singapore even offer online systems for incorporation where you can submit your application via the internet.
 Still, while starting a business in Singapore, you must of course determine your goals and plans to achieve them with your business – this is true for both foreigners and locals.

 1) Create a Business Plan (mentally and on paper)